lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > the LVish library is ultimately embedded in Haskell, a CBN language.
 > At least a few words of explanation are needed.

 Ah.
-We can mention that we use strictness annotations all over the place in the LVish library.
-The monad-par library, its predecessor, did that too.
-[TODO]
+I've added a footnote to section 2.4 where we discuss the CBV-ness of lambdaLVar to explain that we accomplish this with strictness annotations in LVish.

 > - p.20, l.-11.
 It's not really Def.
 2.6 of permutations that's being
 > "lifted" to expressions, stores, and configurations, but rather the